What general rules, requirements and procedures govern the conclusion of (re)insurance contracts in your jurisdiction?

 What is the state of development in your jurisdiction with regard to the use of ‘smart’ contracts (ie, blockchain based) for (re)insurance purposes?
 Are any other types of financial technology commonly used in the conclusion of (re)insurance contracts?

-No blockchain-based (re)insurance contracts are sold in Austria at present.
-The Austrian insurance market is still rather conservative.
 In general, insurance product sales are largely agency and broker driven.
 The main financial technology used for the conclusion of (re)insurance contracts is the online sale of insurance products, and price comparison websites have gained popularity since entering the market.
 In any case, there is still capacity for growth in this respect.

 (Re)insurers offer various smart products as side products to a (re)insurance contract, such as a storm, bad weather or hail early warning system informing customers via text message about said upcoming weather conditions.
 Further, the development of wearable technology is affecting the health insurance market.
 For example, a customer may collect bonus points for certain health protection measures that it has taken (eg, running, climbing stairs or undergoing a regular health examination), all of which is tracked over the Internet.
 At the end of a certain period, the customer may cash in the accumulated bonus points at selected shops or service providers.